SummaryRead the full fact sheet

-Amphetamines are synthetic psychostimulant drugs, which means they speed up the workings of the brain.
+Amphetamines are synthetic stimulant drugs, which means they speed up the workings of the brain.
 There are legal (prescribed by a doctor) and illegal amphetamines.

 The most common amphetamine in Australia is methamphetamine, which comes in three forms:

-- Speed – usually comes in the form of a powder.
+- speed – usually comes in the form of a powder

-- Base – is an oily, sticky or waxy paste.
+- base – is an oily, sticky or waxy paste

 Amphetamines can be injected, snorted, smoked or swallowed.

 It is illegal to make or sell amphetamines.
 It is also illegal to possess or use amphetamines, unless they have been prescribed by a doctor for medical reasons.